Homepage > Blank IRS W-2 Template

 Dos and Don'ts

-When filling out the IRS W-2 form, it is essential to ensure accuracy and compliance.
-Below is a list of important dos and don'ts to consider during the process.
+When filling out the IRS W-2 form, attention to detail is crucial.
+Here are five important dos and don'ts to keep in mind:

-• Do verify your personal information, including name, address, and Social Security number, for correctness.
+• Do ensure all personal information is accurate, including your name, address, and Social Security number.

-• Do include all sources of income received during the tax year to ensure full reporting.
+• Do report all income earned during the tax year accurately.

 Misconceptions